LombokDev/community/README.md

-# community
+# Community Guidelines
-A brief description of the community and the values aligned with LombokDev as a community.
+A brief description of the community guidelines and the values aligned with LombokDev as a community.